UTS-eResearch/pbsweb/README.md

 details.

-You should have received a copy of the GNU General Public License along with Data Directory Cataloger.
+You should have received a copy of the GNU General Public License along with with this software.
 If not, see https://www.gnu.org/licenses/.

 ## References